angelawuuu/personal-projects/financial-fraud-escape-room/README.md

 I designed this virtual escape room to educate players about the dangers of financial fraud and how to combat it.
-This project was created for Money Not Magic's workshop series.
+This project was created for Money Not Magic's workshop series as part of an initiative to spread financial literacy among young adults.
 Learn more about Money Not Magic at its website: https://moneynotmagic.wixsite.com/personalfinance.

+To interact with the live website, visit: https://financial-fraud.angelawu15.repl.co/.